 But the term has been redefined to mean something else now.

-If you read this article promoting Kevin David’s automation service and this one from Just one dime, it’s clear that what the gurus are now touting as Amazon Automation is really a full-service Amazon agency that starts and runs Amazon businesses for people by charging an upfront cost and then charging a recurring profit-sharing structure.
+If you read this article promoting Kevin David’s automation service and this one from Just one dime, it’s clear that what the gurus are now touting as Amazon Automation is really a full-service Amazon agency that starts and runs Amazon businesses for people by charging a massive upfront cost and then charging a recurring profit-sharing structure.

 The real beauty is their marketing.
 Great marketers.